syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/working-with-appointments.md

 ### Recurrence Validation

 The default recurrence validation has been included for recurrence appointments similar to the one available in outlook.
-The validation occurs during the recurrence appointment creation, drag and drop of the recurrence appointments and also if any single occurrence changes.
+The validation occurs during the recurrence appointment creation, drag and drop or resizing of the recurrence appointments and also if any single occurrence changes.
 The validation can be disabled by setting the `EnableRecurrenceValidation` to `false`.

 {% highlight html %}